matrae/Poker-group-work/README_DOCUMENTATION.md

 # Introduction

 Our aim was to implement a menu in which you first choose the number of players and then start the game by pressing a button.
 Then you go on to the actual game in the second window and play poker in a modern-looking GUI.
 The idea was that you could end a game at any point with the goBack/back to menu button and choose a new number of players and start the game again (a new game).
 We wanted to improve the GUI to make it look like the cards had a felt background and a nice back-side.
 Whenever you hover over a button you can see  the hover effect and when you press the button it looks clicked for that time that you clicked it.
-We implemented a coin that would display the score to give it a bit of a game vibe.
+We implemented a coin that would display the score to give it a bit of a gamer-vibe and show who the winner is.

+Tried but failed: We tried to expand the view so it would adjust to the number of players (displaying the first 2 next to each other and then below), but we couldn't manage to do so after long hours of working on it.

 # View adjustments
 - We added the scene1.
 The scene1 is the menu.
 The menu was created with the intent to select the number of players (button twoPlayers to fourPlayers) & then click on startGame